 Your charity insurance quote will vary depending on a number of factors, such as how many employees you have and your turnover.
 There are a few more factors that influence the cost of business insurance, so it's worth reading up on it.

-No, most business insurance covers are not required by law.
-The key exception to this is employers liability cover, which is required by law for any business with employees.
-Not having it, if you do have employees, can result in a fine of up to £2,500 per day for each day you didn't have it.
+Most business insurance covers are not required by law.
+The key exception to this is employers' liability cover, which is required by law for any business with employees, including charities.
+Not having it, if you do have employees, can result in a fine of up to £2,500 per day for each day you don't have the right cover in place.

 Professional indemnity is not required by law in the UK, but it is considered a core cover for any businesses (including not-for-profits) and organisations (including charities).